perfectsense/brightspot-tutorial/README.md

 `logs` displays last 1000 lines of logs and follows them from all or named containers.
 You can `Control-C` to stop following.

-`ssh` logs you into the container of the specified service
+`ssh` drops you into an interactive shell inside the named container.

 `down` destroys the containers along with their data.